-The Averaging Out process will occur every month, following the last day of the Subscription Period, for 22 months up to the Maturity Date.
+The Averaging Out process will occur every month, following the last day of the Subscription Period, for 58 months up to the Maturity Date.
 At the Maturity Date, the Fund will be fully invested in the Longer Term Strategies.
-The gradual exposure of Shareholders to the Longer Term Strategies allows Shareholders obtain a diversified exposure to the market while neutralizing the effect of short-term price fluctuations in the broader market.
-In addition, the Quant Model allows the Manager the discretion to take advantage of favourable market conditions (described above) in respect of potentially accelerating Shareholders exposure to the Longer Term Strategies.
+This gradual exposure of Shareholders to the Longer Term Strategies allows Shareholders obtain a diversified exposure to the market while neutralizing the effect of short-term price fluctuations in the broader market.

 - 2. As described above, every month the Fund will complete the Averaging Out process and the exposure to the Initial Strategies will be reduced and an exposure will be obtained to Underlying Funds as described in detail immediately below (the "Longer Term Strategies").
-As part of the Longer Term Strategies the Fund: - may invest up to 100% of the Fund's assets in Underlying Funds that provide exposure to equities issued by companies incorporated anywhere in the world, and which take account of any one or all of the following considerations, environmental, social responsibility and governance ("ESG"), as described below, community at large.
-The governance element of ESG may consider how an organisation's leadership, executive pay, audits and internal controls work whilst also understanding how shareholders are given the appropriate voting rights.
+As part of the Longer Term Strategies the Fund: - I. may invest up to 100% of the Fund's assets in Underlying Funds that provide exposure to equities issued by companies incorporated anywhere in the world, and which take account of any one or all of the following considerations, environmental, social responsibility and governance ("ESG"), as described below,